MKiyoaki/SlowFast-Interaction/README.md

 #### 2.4 Advanced Training Modification

 1. Tweak on the datasets.
-Please check `slowfast/slowfast/datasets/interaction.py` and `slowfast/slowfast/datasets/interaction_variant.py`.
+Please check [`slowfast/slowfast/datasets/interaction.py`](slowfast/slowfast/datasets/interaction.py) and [`slowfast/slowfast/datasets/interaction_variant.py`](`slowfast/slowfast/datasets/interaction_variant.py`).
 2. Implementation about model training pipeline.
-Please check `slowfast/tools/train_net.py`.
+Please check [`slowfast/tools/train_net.py`](slowfast/tools/train_net.py).
 3. Register more features in the configuration table.
-Please check `slowfast/slowfast/config/defaults.py`.
+Please check [`slowfast/slowfast/config/defaults.py`](slowfast/slowfast/config/defaults.py).
 4. Implementation about model visualization.
-Please check `slowfast/tools/visualization.py`.
+Please check [`slowfast/tools/visualization.py`](slowfast/tools/visualization.py).
+5. More details about slowfast module can be found at their [README.md](slowfast/README.md) file.

 #### 2.5.
 Obtaining the Results

 1. If you set visualization and Grad-CAM as true during the training process in the configuration table, then there will be some results in the tensorboard after training.
 2. If you want to get the videos from Grad-CAM as outputs, please set an output path in the configuration table.
-3. After obtaining the outputs, please check `src/tools/output_process.py` for details. e.g., Combine the video into a sequence, K-means clustering, etc.
+3. After obtaining the outputs, please check [`src/tools/output_process.py`](src/tools/output_process.py) for details. e.g., Combine the video into a sequence, K-Means clustering, etc.

 #### 2.6.
 Contact Information